-Answer: The ease at which a kitchen hood is replaced is determined by existing conditions and the new kitchen hood to be installed.
+Answer: The work required to perform a kitchen hood replacement is determined by existing conditions and the new kitchen hood to be installed.

 The kitchen hoods that do not vent outside tend to be easier to install except for the chimney style.

 Kitchen hoods that are vented outside require a little more work.
 If there is an existing exhaust duct for venting the hood outside, then duct fittings may need to be purchased or even fabricated at a sheet metal shop to fit the new hood in.

 I saw the above kitchen hood exhaust vent on an old house that I was working on.
 You can see that it comes straight out of the back of the hood.
 The window glass had been replaced with plastic, making it easier to cut a hole.

 A chimney style kitchen hood is a much longer and sometimes complicated installation process.
 There are more pieces to assemble and measurements are more precise.
 I have also found that the installation instructions on chimney hoods can be somewhat incomplete leaving the installer trying to figure things out for themselves.

 One particular chimney hood that I installed took two men eight hours to complete.
 That model hood was a hanging-from-the-ceiling type, with a glass hood.
 There was also an attic above to work in and the roof vent already in place.

 The wiring of chimney style hoods can be a little tricky.
 The electrical connections or electrical outlet are hidden behind the chimney.
 Read the installation instructions carefully to make sure you get every detail.

 I highly recommend downloading the installation instructions from the manufacturer’s website before purchasing a chimney-style hood, or any other appliance for that matter.